Roasted Chicken with Za’atar and Sumac

 1.

-Tuck the wings under the body and tie the legs together so the chicken does not get dry.
+Tuck the wings under the body and tie the legs together to help retain moisture while roasting.

 Mark as complete